 Get your lips hot and firey for later to top off your liquid dunch…

-Imagine seated on the promenade in Barcelona of an alfresco Tapas Bar, people watching and sipping chilled rose wine.
+Imagine seated outside the promenade of an alfresco Tapas Bar, people watching and sipping chilled rose wine.
 The sun’s blazing overhead.
 You’re soaking the sun’s rays.
 You’re feeling really good.
 The waiter swaggers over dropping a jumble of tapas plates.
 Patatas Bravas is amongst one of them.
 You rub your hands together, nab a cocktail stick and bring it to your mouth and you’re salivating…

 Well.
 You can recapture this moment by making this Patatas Bravas dish at home.